benedekfazekas/benedekfazekas.github.io/drafts/2016-11-25-aws-lambda-practices.markdown

 The recommended use case for lambdas seem to be event processing where the event is an upload to an S3 bucket or message in a Kinesis stream.
 We found that we are fine with invoking lambdas directly (even synchronously sometimes but mostly asynchronously) from our existing web application.
 Maintaining an already existing web application and only adding lambdas as separately scalable backend services also meant that we did not need buy into the dreaded AWS API gateway.
 We also stick to our already existing stack/platform: most of our lambdas are implemented in JVM clojure -- where we want to mitigate the occasional long warm up time we use lambdas written in clojurescript compiled for node.

-Some time ago we decided to give a try to a very involved feature on our site (perhaps the most complex so far): combining our data on the ever changing energy market and the behavioural data the visitors of the uSwitch web site to predict how a hipotetical energy tariff would perform on a given energy market.
+Some time ago we decided to give a try to a very involved feature on our site (perhaps the most complex so far): combining our data on the ever changing energy market and the behavioural data the visitors of the uSwitch web site to predict how a hypothetical energy tariff would perform on a given energy market.
 The actual prediction is done by a statistical model developed in `R`.
 The model is quite an interesting topic in itself but out of the scope of this post.
-For this model to work though we needed to generate a big bulk (exact number) of hipotetical visits of a virtual result table backed by a hipotetical market.
-This task involves making up and pricing custom energy markets, sampling user profiles based on real visits and replay those profiles visiting our hipotetical markets.
+For this model to work though we needed to generate a big bulk [todo: exact number] of hypothetical visits of a virtual result table backed by a hypothetical market.
+This task involves making up and pricing custom energy markets, sampling user profiles based on real visits and replay those profiles visiting our hypothetical markets.
 Some steps here were parallelisable and more importantly we could break up the user profiles sample into chunks and work on those chunks in parallel up to the end of the task: creating virtual impressions.

 ### Calling a lambda, lambdas calling lambdas and callbacks